boogalooper/Trigger-layer/readme.md

 ![](assets/20220321_084041_2022-03-21_08-23-47.png)

 This window appears when adding or editing a trigger.
 In it, we must describe as accurately as possible the layer on which the script should work and indicate the necessary action.
-The `trigger enabled` option determines whether this rule will be processed in the general list of triggers.
-The option `continue after triggering` determines whether the following rules in the general list of triggers will be processed.
+The `trigger enabled` option temporarily disable or enable the trigger without deleting it from the triggers list.
+The option `continue after triggering` determines whether the following rules in the trigger list will be processed or the script will stop after firing.

 #### Source:

 You can use a `layer` or a `channel` (including mask channels) as the event source for a trigger.
 In the `name mask` field, you can specify the name of the layer on which the script should work.
-With the `full match` option enabled, the script will work only if the layer name is identical to the entered text, with the option disabled, it is enough that the layer name contains the entered characters.
+With the `full match` option enabled, the trigger fires only if the layer name is identical to the entered text, with the option disabled, it is enough that the layer name contains the entered characters.
 The option `any, exept name mask`, inverts the mask (that is, the script will work on any layer that does not contain the specified characters).
-For layers, you can use additional filtering options: select a specific `layer kind` from the list, a `color label`, `has mask`, `has effects` (including smart object effects)
+For layers, you can use additional filtering options: select a specific `layer kind` from the list, a `color label`, `has mask`, `has effects` (including smart object effects), `has locking`.

 #### Action:

-Once the script has found the layer, it can do one of four things:
+Once the script has found the layer, it can do one of four actions:

 1. activate the tool
 2. launch the action